 Learning disability evaluations

 Students are evaluated for learning disabilities from trained professionals and with the consent of their parents or legal guardians.
-The evaluations are usually done by school psychologists, with the help of any specialists that may be necessary.
+Your child’s school psychologist should perform the evaluation, along with the help of any necessary specialists.
 Often, speech-language pathologists assist if part of the evaluation is related to language/communication issues (4).
 Each evaluation, by law, must gather information about all areas of “suspected disability.”
 The evaluation involves (5):

 - Observing the child in the classroom